danieldouglas92/paper-constraining-interface-rheology-hydration-3d-hikurangi-subduction/README.md

 by

-Douglas, D.
+Douglas, D.,
-Naliboff, J.
+Naliboff, J.,
-Fraters, M. R. T.
+Fraters, M. R. T.,
-Dannberg, J.
+Dannberg, J.,
-Eberhart-Philips, D.
+Eberhart-Philips, D.,
-Ellis, S.
+Ellis, S.,

 which is currently in review.